AHSGR invites you to search German Russian Villages by Region, Province, Colony Group, Village Coordinator, Village, or Keyword.

 - Current Country

-- Chasselois was destroyed by Kirghiz tribesmen in 1785.
+- Founded on the Wiesenseite (meadow side), east of the Volga River.
 When the Volga Mother colonies were founded between 1764 and 1767, they were part of the Astrakhan Governorate.
-On 25 December 1769, the Saratov Province was created from the Astrakhan Governorate.
-After that date they were a part of the Saratov Governorate.
+On 25 December 1769, the Saratov Province was created, after which, the colonies on the Wiesenseite became a part of that province.
+Chasselois was destroyed by Kirghiz tribesmen in 1785.
+Its surviving inhabitants resettled to other colonies.

 — Google Maps, Google, accessed 18 September 2021, https://www.google.com/maps/place/51%C2%B021'03.6%22N+46%C2%B052'15.6%22Eemail@example.com,46.8688113,711m/data=!3m2!1e3!4b1!4m5!3m4!1s0x0:0x0!8m2!3d51.351!4d46.871!5m1!1e4?hl=en